E3SM-Project/datasm/docs/getting_started.md

 Additional:

-- Linux OS if you intend on building the [`warehouse` publishing environment](#publishing-environment) and running the warehouse `publish` operation
+- Linux OS if you intend on building the [`datasm` publishing environment](#publishing-environment) and running the datasm `publish` operation

 ## Environment Setup By Use Case

 ### Development Environment

-This environment is for testing local source code changes to the `warehouse` modules related to the `extract`, `validate`, and `postprocess` operations before merging them to production (the `master` branch).
+This environment is for testing local source code changes to the `datasm` modules related to the `extract`, `validate`, and `postprocess` operations before merging them to production (the `master` branch).

 1. Open a branch from `master` for local development